We make work life work well.

 Earlier in his career, Dr. Mausner was employed as a clinical psychologist in multiple healthcare settings.
 He then served for a decade as a Clinical Assistant Professor at SUNY Downstate Medical Center, where he taught and mentored trainees, managed treatment programs, and conducted staff and team development.
 He also served as an internal organizational consultant at the medical center, advising healthcare leaders about team building and program development.

-Joel earned a BA in History from Yale University, an MPhil in Philosophy from Columbia University, and a PhD in Clinical Psychology from the City University of NY.
+Joel earned a BA in Cultural History from Yale University, an MPhil in Philosophy from Columbia University, and a PhD in Clinical Psychology from the City University of NY.
 He studied Group Dynamics with the AK Rice and Tavistock Institutes, and received an Advanced Certificate in Organization Development from the NTL Institute.
 Joel has been an active member of several professional associations, including the American and the NY State Psychological Associations, the Society of Consulting Psychology, and the Organization Development Network.

 Senior Associates of Workplace Psychology